 to file a claim for a biological parent.

-Medical bills, including ambulance rides, surgeries, hospital stays, prescription
+Medical expenses related to the incident, including ambulance rides, surgeries,

 Mental and emotional anguish and pain